Name

 No Variables

-action nicely presents the result of the fully-evaluated
+The show action nicely presents the result of the fully-evaluated

 configuration, even though only the top directory and client have been set.